vrt1shjwlkr/Ride-Hailing-Service-Emulator/README.md

 ## Requirements:

-- MongoBooster 3.6
+- We tested our code on Ubuntu 16.04 LTS with Python 2.7.12
-- Python; the tool is tested with Python 3.6.
-Python packages required are listed in requirements.txt and can be installed using pip install -r requirements.txt
+- Python packages required (along with their versions we used while testing) are listed in requirements.txt and can be installed using pip install -r requirements.txt

 ## High level flow of the code: